Dollar gives back some gains from US-China trade deal optimism

 By Olga Cotaga

-LONDON, Nov 26 (Reuters) - The U.S. dollar gave up earlier gains as some of the optimism over a U.S.-China trade agreement faded on Tuesday.
+LONDON, Nov 26 (Reuters) - The U.S. dollar gave up earlier gains as some of the optimism over a U.S.-China trade agreement faded.

 The U.S. currency had jumped to a two-week high against the safe-haven Japanese yen in Asian trading.